satoqz/dhbw.typ/dhbw.typ

   body
 }

-#let authors-declaration(
-  title: "Thesis",
-  author: "Author",
-  location: "Stuttgart",
-  date: "01.01.1970",
-) = [
+#let authors-declaration(location: "Stuttgart") = [
   #set heading(outlined: false)

   == Author's declaration

   Hereby I solemnly declare:

-  + that this thesis, titled #emph(title) is entirely the product of my own work, unless otherwise indicated in the text or references, or acknowledged below;
+  + that this thesis, titled "#context document.title" is entirely the product of my own work, unless otherwise indicated in the text or references, or acknowledged below;

   + I have indicated the thoughts adopted directly or indirectly from other sources at the appropriate places within the document;